 You will definitely need a good blender for this recipe.
 You will also need a 9-inch wide spring-formed cake tin that has a good depth.
 I got mine from Morrison’s.

 Prep time: 30 minutes.
 Cooking time: 5 minutes.
-Chill time: A few of hours while cooking and can also be left overnight.
+Chill time: A few hours while cooling and can also be left overnight.

 Makes 8-10 slices.